wickett/continuous-delivery-class/README.md

 This video assumes you setup a github account and added appropriate keys.
 When you do the git clone of https://github.com/wickett/word-cloud-generator it is important to put that in $GOPATH/src/github.com/wickett/word-cloud-generator

-## CI in Action with Jenkins And Following
+## Continuous Integration in Action And Artifacts In Action

-You will want to run this for all the labs that use the actual build pipeline.
+These commands will help you with all the labs that use the actual build pipeline.

 ### To run it all - jenkins, nexus, and the test fixture containers together

+First, make sure you have Docker running.

-Run the following docker-compose command in the course directory (in the same directory as the docker-compose.yml file, which it uses):
+Then, run the following docker-compose command in the course directory (in the same directory as the docker-compose.yml file, which it uses):

 `docker-compose up --build -d`

 and it will build and run the jenkins and nexus and test_fixture containers and hook them up together.

 Jenkins will be available on localhost:8080 (user/pass admin/theagileadmin) and Nexus on localhost:8081 (user/pass admin/theagileadmin).
-You can view details with
+You can view details with:

 `docker-compose ps`

 Now you can log into Jenkins, run a build of word-cloud-generator in jenkins and watch it build, unit test, package, and show up in nexus at cd_class/word-cloud-generator.

+If you need to enter one of the containers to poke around on the command line to debug, get the container name from docker-compose ps and then:

+`docker exec -it <mycontainer> bash`

 ### Turning it all off

 To stop all the containers and delete them and the volumes, again in the top of the course directory run:

 `docker-compose down -v`

+When you are done with the course, or if you just want to clean everything off including docker images you've built and volumes and other things Docker makes behind the scenes, instead run

+`docker-compose down -v --rmi all --remove-orphans` and then
+`docker system prune --all --volumes`

+Warning, doing the docker system prune will get rid of all stopped containers, unused networks, dangling images, build cache, and unassigned volumes on your box.
+Be more surgical if you have other docker work you don't want to interfere with.

 ## Unit Testing in Action
 * Install homebrew from https://brew.sh